-White House picks Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist
+White House moves ahead with Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist

-The position, pushed forward by the White House pending completion of ethics and security reviews, would put Maue in a leadership position within the agency.
-As chief scientist, Maue would be tasked with helping to establish its oceans and atmosphere research priorities as well as playing a role in enforcing its scientific integrity policy.
+The position, pushed forward by the White House pending completion of ethics and security reviews and not requiring Senate confirmation, would put Maue in a leadership position within the agency.
+As chief scientist, Maue would be tasked with helping establish its oceans and atmosphere research priorities, as well as playing a role in enforcing its scientific integrity policy.

 NOAA taps David Legates, professor who questions the seriousness and severity of global warming, for top role

-The White House and NOAA declined to comment, and the Commerce Department that oversees NOAA did not respond to a request for comment.
+The White House and NOAA declined to comment, and the Commerce Department, which oversees the NOAA, did not respond to a request for comment.

-The NOAA scientific integrity policy is meant to prevent political influence from interfering with its scientific work as well as the communication of NOAA scientists’ findings.
-The current acting chief scientist, Craig McLean, initiated an investigation into NOAA leaderships’ actions during the controversy surrounding the agency’s support for President Trump’s inaccurate claims regarding the path of Hurricane Dorian.
+The NOAA scientific integrity policy is meant to prevent political influence from interfering with its scientific work, as well as the communication of NOAA scientists’ findings.
+The current acting chief scientist, Craig McLean, initiated an investigation into actions by NOAA leadership during the controversy surrounding the agency’s support for President Trump’s inaccurate claims regarding the path of Hurricane Dorian.

 Investigation rebukes Commerce Department for siding with Trump over forecasters during Hurricane Dorian

-Maue is a meteorologist who serves as the developer of weathermodels.com, a site that displays computer model information using eye-catching graphics to make their simulations accessible to professionals and hobbyists.
-He was previously an adjunct scholar with the Cato Institute, a libertarian think tank, which was involved in efforts to question the scientific consensus on human-induced climate change.
+Maue serves as the developer of weathermodels.com, a site that displays computer model information using eye-catching graphics to make their simulations accessible to professionals and hobbyists.
+He was previously an adjunct scholar with the Cato Institute, a libertarian think tank that was involved in efforts to question the scientific consensus on human-induced climate change.

 Along with Patrick Michaels, a well-known climate change contrarian, Maue penned a 2018 op-ed in the Wall Street Journal challenging the climate change projections made in 1988 by noted former NASA scientist James Hansen, which other researchers, backed up by peer-reviewed studies, have found were prescient.